 Despite the general appeal of the title, the paper treats exclusively of EBM because the authors view EBM as a prime example of a “modernist” and “rationalist” love affair with “cognitive engineering insights and methods” that focus on the use of data to improve quality in a wide variety of human fields of activity.
 As they note, EBM is important because it is in healthcare that such a rationalist approach has been most extensively developed.

 The paper is a great complement to the critique brought to bear by Mark Tonelli, another of our podcast guests (episode 30).
-Tonelli and Klein make many of the same points, but they argue from different vantage points and intellectual perspectives, so there is great value in studying them both.
+Tonelli and Klein make many of the same points, but they argue from different intellectual perspectives, so there is value in studying them both.

 Klein: The importance of intuition and pattern recognition

 In their critique of EBM, Klein and colleagues identify of number of situations where a formal and more algorithmic analysis of a situation falls short.